acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

         });

     Content styles specified by this
-    option are loaded *after* those specified by the `contentStyleFile` option.
+    option are loaded after those specified by the `contentStyleFile` option.
-    Optional.

   @prop [attachTo] {string,array}
    By default, content scripts: